Standard C++ Modules

 Include translation

-The C++ spec allows the vendors to convert #include header-name to import header-name; when possible.
-Currently, Clang would do this translation for the #include in the global module fragment.
+The C++ standard allows vendors to convert #include header-name to import header-name; when possible.
+Currently, Clang does this translation for the #include in the global module fragment.
+For example, the following example:

 module;